+3. Look for good light

 This is crucial because good natural light is what’s going to make or break the quality of your photo.
 Try in the morning or afternoon by a window in a brightly lit room.
 Remember that lack of light can cast shadows or make a white wall look gray or even dark gray.

 4. Pose the child or baby

 I had to photograph my 7 months old baby so I sat him up on a little table with blankets for padding.
 He’s able to sit up independently so this helped.
 You can get someone to help you if needed.
-Infant passport photos are different because they can’t sit up on their own, yet you also cannot have someone hold the baby in the picture.
+Newborn passport photos are different because they can’t sit up on their own, yet you also cannot have someone hold the baby in the picture.
 Car seats are a no-go as well.
 If you have a younger baby, lay your baby down flat on a white sheet or blanket.
 Older children should be easier, just stand them against a white backdrop.

 5. Try bracketing